Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 1. CAN and SITE uplinks are not in the *clean run* model.
 This means that these ports will not be configured.

-1. Critically, Cell `I38` has a name of "sw-spinx-002".
+1. Critically, cell `I38` has a name of `sw-spinx-002`.
 This should be noted as a misspelling of `sw-spine-002` and corrected.

 ## Check SHCD Port Usage